DaveBackus/Data_Bootcamp_Book/graphs1.md

 ##  Approach #1:  Apply plot methods to dataframes

 The simplest way to produce graphics from a dataframe is to apply a method to it.
-We like simple, and do this a lot.
+We do this a lot.

 If we compare this to Excel, we will see that a number of things are preset for us: